13 Jobs That Will Be Gone Within 20 Years

 panitan/Adobe frustrated man working while holding a pen

 There’s no stopping technology.
 It will continue to advance.
-Some jobs will fall by the wayside — either because automation has replaced workers, or because the jobs simply aren’t needed anymore.
+Some jobs will fall by the wayside — either because automation has replaced workers or because they simply aren’t needed anymore.

 But the human touch will always be necessary.
-Just try to avoid the above jobs if you want to stay relevant and to earn enough money to move beyond living paycheck to paycheck.
+Just try to avoid these jobs if you want to stay relevant and earn enough money to move beyond living paycheck to paycheck.